MY ‘HIGH 54’ TURBOGRAFX-16 / PC ENGINE GAMES (CD & CARTRIDGE) THAT ARE STILL FUN PLAYING NOW

 //

-And while we’re listing things, here’s my other lists of retro video games that are still fun playing today… if you happen to be looking for more than just TurboGrafx-16 / PC Engine games to check out:
+And while we’re listing things, here’s my other lists of retro video games that are still fun playing today… if you happen to be looking for more than just TurboGrafx / PC Engine games to check out (and if you think you might have some crossover tastes in retro games with me):

-Finally, please feel warmly encouraged to hit up the comment section below if there’s any games that I left off that would definitely be on your ‘Fave TurboGrafx-16 / PC Engine Games’ list (whatever number you’d cap your list off at), as I’ve been known to make tweaks to my lists when a new ‘old game’ starts making a stronger case for more of my limited attention span.
+Finally, please feel warmly encouraged to hit up the comments below if there’s any games that I left off that would definitely be on your ‘Fave TurboGrafx / PC Engine Games’ list (whatever number you cap your list off at; whichever factors you consider more), as I’ve been known to make tweaks to my lists when a new ‘old game’ starts making a stronger case for more of my limited attention span.

 --